bjrshea/howl/README.md

 ![howl-logo](https://github.com/Eucile/gig-finder/blob/master/howlreadme.png)

-Never miss out on great live music again.
-Put in your location and time frame, and Howl returns a dynamic list with music from upcoming shows.
+Never miss out on live music again.
+Using your location, date range, and/or artist choice, Howl will return a dynamic list of artists and songs from Spotify.
+Even cooler, you can book a ticket to the show from the app!

-### Prerequisites

-You'll need your own API keys for the Ticketmaster API available [here](https://developer.ticketmaster.com/)

-### Installing
+## Install Instructions

 Clone this repo